owengenge/shovel/README.md

 - **Player Management** — Add new or existing players to a session, edit the roster mid-session
 - **Stats Dashboard** — View overall dig stats and per-attack-zone breakdowns with filterable contact location data
 - **Season Tracking** — Sessions are automatically grouped by volleyball season
+- **Session Management** — View, and delete past sessions from a dedicated manage sessions page

 ---